malokhvii-eduard/olx-crawler/README.md

   <p align="center">
     An easy-to-use, powerful crawler for
     <a href="https://olx.ua" aria-label="OLX">OLX</a>, that allows collecting
-    various non-sensitivity data about ads on the site.
+    various non-sensitive data about ads on the site.
   </p>

   <p id="shields" align="center" markdown="1">